By – Dr JV Hebbar

 Pharmacological action – Aromatic, stimulant, Carminative

-According to Bhojana Kutuhalam twelfth chapter, The leaves of shatapushpa are hot in potency, sweet in taste, and treats gulma.
+According to Bhojana Kutuhalam twelfth chapter, The leaves of shatapushpa are hot in potency, sweet in taste, and treat gulma.
 Alleviates vata, stimulates digestive fire, wholesome to the body, aggravates pitta dosha and imparts taste.

 The seeds are used in raw form and also after frying with ghee.
-This is served as a ‘Mukhvas’ or mouth refresher in restaurants and hotels.
+This is served as a ‘Mukhvas’ or mouth freshener in restaurants and hotels.
 This is used as a customary substance in houses during the celebration of festivals like Diwali, Holi, Makara Sankranti etc with the belief that its offering to the God and guests will bring prosperity to the beings as well as the house.

 Spices, dill weed, dried